-Be aware of dynamics of travelling with other people.
+Be aware of dynamics of traveling with other people.
 It will change things and if you can anticipate this and are prepared to make the adjustments it will make the vacation go a lot more smoothly.

 Also, be prepared to negotiate and compromise during the planning for each day and realize that every vacation is not going to hit the ball out of the park.